salvatorecampagna/CarND/term2/project4_pid_controller/README.md

 * Proportional (P): it contributes to steering the car by a value that is proportional to the Cross-Track Error (CTE) that the PID reads as input.
 * Differential (D): contributes to smoothing the overshoot effect typical of a P controller.
-* Integram (I): contributes to correcting bias errors resulting in a PD controller not being able to reach a correct steady state value.
+* Integral (I): contributes to correcting bias errors resulting in a PD controller not being able to reach a correct steady state value.

 Coding a PID controller in C++ is quite easy to do as you can see having a look at the source code in `PID.h` and `PID.cpp`.
 Much harder is to find the right set of parameters for the PID controller.
 A PID controller needs three parameters to be tuned to have good performances: